 Tip #3: Don’t be Afraid to Ask for Help

 College is a fantastic place to gain independence and be on your own, but that doesn’t mean you can’t ask for help along the way.
 If you are struggling with something in a class, find out what your instructors office hours are and ask for clarification.
 That’s why they have them!
 If you are feeling extremely stressed or just not quite yourself, make sure to reach out any of the counseling services or health center.

 - How Do I Keep Myself Socially and Emotionally Healthy?

 - Where do I go for Academic Support?

 - Living with Depression

-While college is a great place for students to meet new people and have new experiences, that doesn’t mean they should completely let their guard down.
-Being aware and able to identify potential threats is an important skill everyone should have.
-For example, when students are walking home at night either from class or a friend’s house, they need to be attentive and aware of their surroundings.
-Or, if they are out enjoying a beverage with friends, make sure they keep an eye on their drink–even non-alcoholic ones!
-Safety is something that EACH STUDENT has to own, themselves.
+While college is a great place to meet new people and have new experiences, that doesn’t mean you should completely let your guard down.
+Being aware of and being able to identify potential threats on- and off-campus is an important skill everyone should have.
+For example, when walking home at night either from class or a friend’s house, be attentive and aware of your surroundings.
+Or, if you are out enjoying a beverage with friends, make sure to keep an eye on your drink–even non-alcoholic ones!
+Your safety is something that YOU have to own.

 - How can my instinct keep me safe?

 We all know college isn’t exactly cheap, so make sure you utilize some of the free services your campus offers.
 Some options may include your college’s gym/health center, sporting events, theater program, or other after hour events—check them out.
 Some or all of those thing may be included in your tuition, and if you are already paying for them, might as well enjoy them.